The CSB provides an integrated platform of expertise, infrastructure and education to foster a wider use of structural biology by the UNC community.

 Learn more: Benefits...

-Please contact the CSB director if you are interested in studying structural aspects of your research.
+Please contact us if you are interested in studying structural aspects of your research.